bitlogik/uniblow/README.md

 If you setup a password but forget it, there would be no way to recover your coins.

-Your key encrypted is stored in JSON and hex in the BasicFileWallet.key in the same folder as Uniblow.
+Your key encrypted is stored in JSON and hex in the *BasicFileWallet.key* in the same folder as Uniblow.
 Hence the name "BasicFile" for this device.
+The key of this wallet is in a file named *BasicFileWallet.key*, stored in the same uniblow current directory.
+To backup it, copy the file elsewhere.
+To remove this wallet and start a fresh one, delete this file.
+You can also rename it and that would start a new different file wallet, and keep the first wallet aside.
+In this case, rename back to BasicFileWallet and you read back the first wallet.

 ### OpenPGP device